FunnelKit

 Tip: Running outdated versions of WooCommerce or WordPress can cause the WooCommerce checkout not to load properly.
 Make sure you are using the latest version.

-Solution: Update plugins, test for Conflicts, and check theme compatibility
+Update plugins, test for Conflicts, and check theme compatibility to fix this issue.
+Here's how:

 • Update all the active plugins and themes: Update all the plugins and the theme you are using right now, and make sure all of them are compatible with your latest version of WooCommerce.